retr0cube/fluoly/README.md

 - [Usage](https://github.com/retr0cube/fluoly#usage)
 ## 🖥 Installation
 ###  Windows:
-- To install fluoly on Windows use the installer [here ↗](https://github.com/retr0cube/fluoly/releases/latest).
+- To install fluoly on Windows use the installer [here](https://github.com/retr0cube/fluoly/releases/latest).
   The installer will prompt you to choose the path of installation, click `Next` and the installation will start, & **Voilà**!
 You now have fluoly installed.
 - Next to check if it's installed correctly, open `powershell`, or Windows terminal if you are on Windows 11, then type `fluoly --help` if it    shows something similar to this image, then you're good to go: